Dental Topics & FAQs Mt. Airy Pediatric Dentist

 Why Does My Child Have Adult Teeth Coming in Behind Baby Teeth?

-This is a very common occurrence with children, usually the result of a lower, primary (baby) tooth not falling out when the permanent tooth is coming in.
-In most cases, if the child starts wiggling the baby tooth, it will usually fall out on its own within two months.
-If it doesn’t, then contact your pediatric dentist, who can easily remove the tooth.
+This is a very common occurrence with children, usually because a lower, primary (baby) tooth does not fall out when the permanent tooth is coming in.
+In most cases, if the child starts wiggling the baby tooth, it usually falls out within two months.
+If it doesn’t, contact your pediatric dentist, who can easily remove the tooth.
 The permanent tooth should then slide into the proper place.